Team Members from Zallie-Somerset ShopRite Stores Win Spots on Special Edition Cheerios Boxes

 The 2020 theme of “Ending Hunger Together” was taken to heart by Zallie-Somerset team members at all of the company’s ShopRite locations.
 In addition to Cheerios box representation from the stores in Chews Landing, Medford, West Deptford, and Williamstown, fundraising in stores in Laurel Hill, Lawnside, Gibbstown, Glassboro, Sicklerville and West Berlin, as well as a store in Philadelphia, raised a total that topped $118,000.

-“This has been a challenging year for our team members, who worked long hours to restock shelves and manage customer flow,” Zallie said.
+“This has been a challenging year for our team members, who worked long hours to restock shelves and manage those visiting our stores,” Zallie said.
 “To have them put forth even more energy to help people in need makes us all very proud.
 When we say, ‘Ending Hunger Together,’ we really mean it.”